codio-templates/ThinkJava2/.guides/content/conditionals-and-logic-example-program.md

 In this chapter, you have seen relational and logical operators, `if` statements, boolean methods, and validating input.
 The program on the left shows how the individual code examples in the previous section fit together.
-To compile and run the code, press the "Run!" and enter your input into the terminal on the bottom left.
+To compile and run the code, press the "Run!" button. and enter your input into the terminal on the bottom left.
 {Run!|terminal}(sh .guides/bg.sh javac code/ch05/Logarithm.java java -cp code/ch05/ Logarithm )